HaythemAlaya/Infotrace/README.md

 # Infotrace
-Infotrace is mobile application for GPS flets controling
+Infotrace is software Solution for GPS flets controling